nasoviva/nasoviva/README.md

 🌱 I'm a student of the School21 programming school (Ecole Branch 42).

-🔭 Now I learn Java language and dream of trying my hand at a real project under the guidance of a mentor.
+🔭 I learn Java language and dream of trying my hand at a real project under the guidance of a mentor.

 <p align="center">
 <div align="center">